BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - Authoring origin: the team may choose `local`, `dev`, or `prod` as the current source for the next intended content change before promotion.
 - Local CMS state is authoritative for `content:migrate` when the source is `local`, but only as the migration source for that operation.
 It does not make local the runtime authority for `dev` or `prod`.
 - Direct edits made in an environment are expected to appear immediately in that same environment.
 Later promotions from the current authoring origin may intentionally overwrite those edits.
-- `../cms-media-seedings` is a hydration source for local media workflows, not the source of truth for local migrate.
+- `../cms-media-seedings` is the default hydration source for local media workflows, not the source of truth for local migrate.
 - Canonical local YAML snapshots live at the configured `PORTFOLIO_CONTENT_DIR`; non-local pull/export runs must target an explicit alternate directory and cannot overwrite that canonical local snapshot.
+- In this repo, `CMS_SNAPSHOT_ROOT` names the external, versionable filesystem representation of CMS state.
+"Media seeding" is the hydration step that copies asset collections from that snapshot root into local `backend/media`.

 Default content source:

 - `../cms-content-variants/_general-purpose` relative to this repo root.
 - Preferred override: set `PORTFOLIO_CONTENT_DIR` once in repo `.env.local`.
 - `PORTFOLIO_CONTENT_DIR` is for authored content roots.
-- `PORTFOLIO_MEDIA_SEED_DIR` is for media hydration roots.
+- `CMS_SNAPSHOT_ROOT` is for the external snapshot root when media hydration should read from a versioned snapshot directory.
-- `npm run media:seed` uses sibling `../cms-media-seedings` by default, or `PORTFOLIO_MEDIA_SEED_DIR` when set.
+- `npm run media:seed` uses sibling `../cms-media-seedings` by default, or `CMS_SNAPSHOT_ROOT` when set.

 Recommended local setup: